QuantomCoder/xrpl-nft-autominter/README.md

 ```

-The **MintThroughCloud** function returns a string which represents your NFT token ID upon successful minting.
+The **MintThrougAWSCloud** function returns a string which represents your NFT token ID upon successful minting.

 ```javascript